billytam823/MarsApp/README.md

-An App Developed for Martians spotting Alien Activities
+An App Developed for Martians spotting Alien Activities on Mars!
+Built in Practice for Angular JS.